Thousands of runners compete in the 2019 United Airlines NYC Half

 Runners end the race near the iconic TCS New York City Marathon finish line in Central Park.

+The men's winner was Ethiopia's Belay Tilahun, while Kenya's Joyciline Jepkosgei won in the women's division.

+The USA's Daniel Romanchuk won the men's wheelchair race and the USA's Tatyana McFadden won the women's wheelchair race.

-The event has a star-studded professional athlete field that features nine Olympians and nine Paralympians, including all four defending champions in Ben True (USA), Buze Diriba (ETH), Ernst van Dyk (RSA), and Manuela Schr (SUI), along with 2018 Boston Marathon champion Des Linden (USA) and Olympic silver medalist Paul Chelimo (USA) who will be making his much-anticipated debut at the half-marathon distance.
+The event featured a star-studded professional athlete field with nine Olympians and nine Paralympians, including all four defending champions in Ben True (USA), Buze Diriba (ETH), Ernst van Dyk (RSA), and Manuela Schr (SUI), along with 2018 Boston Marathon champion Des Linden (USA) and Olympic silver medalist Paul Chelimo (USA) who made his much-anticipated debut at the half-marathon distance.

 ----------